 Thinking about senior cooperative housing for retirement?

 Senior cooperative housing is one of the many styles of retirement communities to consider.
-While it can be a great option for some, it has some key differences from places like Sunflower Communities which offers more of a community-style senior living.
+While it can be a great option for some, it has some key differences from places like Sunflower Communities which offers more of a community-style senior and assisted living.

 Finding a quality home that fits your needs is one of the most important factors of retirement and aging.
 While this can be a fairly daunting decision, it’s easier when you break it down and first pick the general style of senior housing you are looking for.